coder-hxl/x-crawl/publish/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
-It can crawl pages, control pages, batch network requests, batch download file resources, polling and crawling, etc. Support asynchronous/synchronous mode crawling data.
+It can crawl pages in batches, network requests in batches, download file resources in batches, polling and crawling, etc. Supports asynchronous/synchronous mode crawling.
 Running on nodejs, the usage is flexible and simple, friendly to JS/TS developers.

 > If you feel good, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it, your Star will be the motivation for my update.

 ## Features

-- Support asynchronous/synchronous way to crawl data.
+- **🔥 Asynchronous/Synchronous** - Support asynchronous/synchronous mode batch crawling.
-- Flexible writing, supporting multiple ways to write request configuration and obtain crawling results.
+- **⚙️ Multiple functions** - Batch crawling of pages, batch network requests, batch download of file resources, polling crawling, etc.
-- Flexible crawling interval, no interval/fixed interval/random interval, it is up to you to use/avoid high concurrent crawling.
+- **🖋️ Flexible writing style** - Multiple crawling configurations and ways to get crawling results.
-- Simple configuration can crawl pages, batch network requests, batch download file resources, polling and crawling, etc.
+- **⏱️ Interval crawling** - no interval/fixed interval/random interval, you can use/avoid high concurrent crawling.
-- Crawl SPA (single-page application) to generate pre-rendered content (ie "SSR" (server-side rendering)), and use jsdom library to parse the content, and also supports self-parsing.
+- **☁️ Crawl SPA** - Batch crawl SPA (Single Page Application) to generate pre-rendered content (ie "SSR" (Server Side Rendering)).
-- Form submissions, keystrokes, event actions, screenshots of generated pages, etc.
+- **⚒️ Controlling Pages** - Headless browsers can submit forms, keystrokes, event actions, generate screenshots of pages, etc.
-- Capture and record the success and failure of crawling, and highlight the reminders.
+- **🧾 Capture Record** - Capture and record the crawled results, and highlight the reminders.
-- Written in TypeScript, has types, provides generics.
+- **🦾TypeScript** - Own types, implement complete types through generics.

 ## Relationship with puppeteer

-The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages and expose Brower instances and Page instances, making it more flexible.
+The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to help us crawl pages and expose Brower instances and Page instances.

 # Table of Contents